New Richmond Regional Airport

 New Richmond Regional Airport (ICAO: KRNH, FAA LID: RNH) is a large general aviation airport located in the city of New Richmond, Wisconsin, United States.
 The airport is owned by the City of New Richmond and operated by a seven member airport commission.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a local general aviation facility.
-As of October 1, 2022, the FAA upgraded the classification of the airport and it is now considered a regional airport facility.
-The State of Wisconsin classifies the airport as a corporate/transport airport.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029, in which it is categorized as a regional general aviation facility.
+The State of Wisconsin classifies the airport as a large general aviation airport in the State Airport System Plan 2030.

 The airport is located in western Wisconsin approximately 30 mi northeast of Minneapolis-St. Paul.
-Almost 225 aircraft are based in privately owned hangars.
-The airport is home to thirteen aviation related businesses and several business aircraft.
+275 aircraft are based in 123 privately owned hangars.
+The airport is home to eighteen aviation related businesses and several dozen business aircraft.
 The airport contributes millions of dollars per year to the New Richmond area and East Metro economy.
 The airport serves the Eastern Twin Cities Metro Area and Western Wisconsin, including the popular attractions Cedar Lake Speedway and Somerset recreation areas.

 The airport serves a population base estimated at 175,000 people, including the following municipalities: New Richmond, Hudson, River Falls, Baldwin, Hammond, Woodville, Glenwood City, Amery, Clear Lake, Somerset, and Stillwater, MN.

 New Richmond Regional Airport is the only public use airport in St. Croix County.